zkingboos/youtubedl-java/README.md

 # youtubedl-java [![](https://jitpack.io/v/zkingboos/youtubedl-java.svg)](https://jitpack.io/#zkingboos/youtubedl-java)

-A rewrite java wrapper for [youtube-dl](https://github.com/rg3/youtube-dl) executable with object orietation
+An sapher/youtubedl-java's fork with support for playlists, video search and bug fixes.

 ## Pre requisites
-You should have `youtube-dl` installed and available in your $PATH environment variable.
+You must have `youtube-dl` installed and available in your $PATH environment variable.
 You can also add your path dynamically.

 [How to properly install YoutubeDL executable](https://rg3.github.io/youtube-dl/download.html)